Joe and I like to celebrate New Year’s Eve with our kids. In fact, we haven’t celebrated like single people since we were actually single people.

 Every year since that (except maybe not the year we had a 3-day old baby), we’ve watched movies, played games, and enjoyed a family party in the living room.

-Here are my top 10 tips for throwing your own family New Year’s Eve bash:
+14 tips for throwing your own family New Year’s Eve bash

 - Have a New Year’s Eve countdown all day.
-When New Year’s Eve falls on a weekday, I have to work and can’t start our countdown until the evening, but it is a lot more fun when it falls on a weekend and we can start around noon.
-We have been doing this balloon countdown for three or four years, and it is always awesome.
+When New Year’s Eve falls on a weekday, I have had to work and couldn’t start our countdown until the evening, but it is a lot more fun when we can start around noon.
+We have been doing this balloon countdown for five years, and it is always awesome.
 We do fun stuff all afternoon and then throw a “real” party around supper time.

 - Complete a New Year’s interview.
 This is a fun way to remember what your kids liked and were like at the new year.
 We started this a few years ago, and it quickly became one of my favorite traditions!